ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> Sometimes I’ll start a sentence, and I don’t even know where it’s going.
-I just hope I find it along the way.
+> I had feelings today for a coworker that I haven't had in years...
+In my defense he was grabbing my crotch fairly aggressively at the time.
 >
-> <p>- Michael Scott</p>
+> <p>- Jim Halpert</p>

 <br />